-It was the period of the Institute and the Soviet aircraft industry formation as a whole.
-CIAM consolidated the country's engineering effort in the aircraft engine construction industry.
-Design departments were established to conduct the whole cycle of aircraft engines development.
-In these years, Institute had developed M-34, the most powerful Soviet aircraft engine at that time, which provided a series of heroic missions by Gromov and Chkalov crews, including a flight to the USA via the North Pole, as well as the AN-1 aircraft diesel engine.
-Later these technologies were used in the process of famous B-2 development, the engine of the T-34 universal battle tank.
+It was a period of the formation of the Institute and the Soviet aircraft industry as a whole.
+The CIAM consolidated the country's engineering efforts in the aircraft engine construction industry.
+Design departments were established to conduct a whole cycle of aircraft engines' development.
+In those years, the Institute developed the M-34, the most powerful Soviet aircraft engine at that time, which enabled epic heroic missions carried out by the Soviet air crews headed by Mikhail Gromov and Valeriy Chkalov, including the world's first ever nonstop flight from Moscow to the US Pacific Coast via the North Pole in 1937, as well as the AN-1 aircraft diesel engine.
+Later, those technologies were used for the famous B-2, the T-34 universal battle tank's engine.

-The Institution proceeds from the individual engines design to research of general engine development issues, i.e. engine working cycle, mechanical strength, control system, fuel supply, superchargers, and variable pitch propellers.
-Design projects are transferred to new engine construction departments most of them managed by the Institute employees.
-A special issue is the CIAM work is improving engine power and altitude performance during the World War II, which resulted in gaining qualitative superiority of Soviet aircraft motor industry over the German one.
+The Institute proceeds from the individual engines design to the research in the area of general engine development issues, i.e. engine working cycle, mechanical strength, control system, fuel supply, superchargers and variable pitch propellers.
+Design tasks are transferred to new engine construction departments.
+Most of them are managed by the Institute's employees.
+A special issue is the work conducted by the CIAM during the World War II on improving the engine power and altitude performance, which resulted in enabling the Soviet aircraft engine industry to gain the qualitative superiority over the German one.

 Jet aviation enters a period of rapid development, with 2nd and 3rd generation turbojet engines being the basis.
-During these years CIAM researchers participated in the development of such highlights as the NK-12, which is still the most powerful turboprop engine in the world, and the R11F-300 afterburning turbojet engine.
-The most important event of this period is the establishment in 1953 of the CIAM Research and Test Center, Europe's largest experimental facility for aircraft engine development in Turayevo near Moscow.
-By 1991, over 900 engines were tested at CIAM's Test Center.
+During these years, CIAM's researchers participated in the development of such highlights as the NK-12, which is still the world's most powerful turboprop engine, and the R11F-300 afterburning turbojet engine.
+The most important event of this period is the establishment in 1953 of the CIAM Research and Test Center, Europe's largest experimental facility for aircraft engine development in Turayevo, Moscow region.
+By 1991, over 900 engines had been tested at the CIAM's Test Center.

 The Soviet aviation is on the rise, reaching and often exceeding the overall world's level in virtually any area.

 A hard time for the country and for the Institute as well.
-The new economic situation raised the issue of the industry survival.
-Thanks to the employees' devotion and the management's insistence, CIAM's main competences were not only retained, but also improved according to the imperative of the time.
-This is a period the CIAM's international cooperation growth.
+The question of the industry survival in the new economic situation comes up.
+Thanks to the employees' devotion and the management's insistence, CIAM's main competences had not ionly been retained, but also improved according to the imperative of the time.
+This is a period of the CIAM's international cooperation growth.

 The period of overcoming the crisis consequences.
-The PD-14, Russia's first 5th generation aircraft engine, became the symbol of the industry’s revival.
-CIAM researchers are commencing their efforts on creating technological advance foundation as for this engine and so for other perspectives up to 2050.
+The PD-14, Russia's first 5th generation aircraft engine, became a symbol of the industry’s revival.
+CIAM aims its efforts on creating a scientific groundwork for this engine, as well as for the long-term perspective up to 2050.

-CIAM's role as the industry's leading research institution is based not on its official status only, but on scientific prestige too what cannot be stated by any normative act.
-Latter is the result of long-term activity of thousands of people, whose names had made famous Russian science and engineering.
-Among them there are academicians, general and principal designers of leading design firms, such as V. Avduyevsky, S. Balandin, A. Bessonov, V. Dobrynin, V. Dollezhal, K. Zhdanov, M. Keldysh, V. Klimov, P. Kolesov, V. Konstantinov, S. Kosberg, A. Lyulka, N. Metskhvarishvili, A. Mikulin, G. Petrov, G. Svischev, L. Sedov, S. Serensen, B. Stechkin, S. Tumansky, E. Urmin, V. Uvarov, O. Favorsky, A. Charomsky, V. Chelomey, G. Cherny, A. Shvetsov, and V. Yakovlev.
+CIAM's role as the industry's leading research institution is based not only on its official status, but also on its scientific prestige what cannot be stated by any normative act.
+It is a result of long-term activity of thousands of people, whose names had made Russian science and engineering famous.
+Among them there are academicians, general and principal designers of leading design bureaus, such as V. Avduyevsky, S. Balandin, A. Bessonov, V. Dobrynin, V. Dollezhal, K. Zhdanov, M. Keldysh, V. Klimov, P. Kolesov, V. Konstantinov, S. Kosberg, A. Lyulka, N. Metskhvarishvili, A. Mikulin, G. Petrov, G. Svischev, L. Sedov, S. Serensen, B. Stechkin, S. Tumansky, E. Urmin, V. Uvarov, O. Favorsky, A. Charomsky, V. Chelomey, G. Cherny, A. Shvetsov, V. Yakovlev.

 CIAM's history is an integral part of the world's aviation history.